qdm12/Password-Derivator/README.md

 	  - The character in the password at the third index is ensured to be an uppercase letter
 	  - The character in the password at the fourth index is ensured to be a symbol (not any ASCII number though)
 4. The password is then shown to the user.

+## Why ?

+- Always **match password requirements** for websites
+- If a website not using password hashing is hacked, the attacker will be limited to this website
+- You can re-use this program for all websites, especially if the attacker does not know you use this program (most likely)
+- **As long as the attacker does not know you use this program**:
+  - Your password is very strong and unbreakable if the attacker attacks a website
+  - Plaintext communication (over HTTP) of your password won't reveal any information about your master password or password generation
+  - NSA sniffing on HTTPS providers will also not learn any information regarding your master password or password generation
+- **If an attacker only knows you use this program** AND has one (or more) of your generated password(s)
+  - You are safe depending on your master password.
+This information is given when running *firstrun.py*.
+    For example, the master password **abc12$** is safe for 1253600 years (with a single machine attacking)
+- **If an attacker knows you use this program** AND **has your MasterPasswordDigest**:
+  - You are safe depending on your master password.
+This information is given when running *firstrun.py*.
+    For example, the master password **abc12$** is safe for 1044700 years (with a single machine attacking)